cityofaustin/atd-data-publishing/README.md

 7. Generate the shell scripts and crontab file: `bash build.sh`.

 8. **THIS WILL OVERWRITE ANY EXISTING CRONTAB ON YOUR HOST** To deploy the scripts, run `bash deploy.sh`.
-This will install a crontab file (`crontab.txt`) to run shell scripts on the schedules defined in `config.py` and establish log rotation on `transportation-data-publshing/logs` as defined in `tdp.logrotate`.
+This will install a crontab file (`crontab.sh`) to run shell scripts on the schedules defined in `config.py` and establish log rotation on `transportation-data-publshing/logs` as defined in `tdp.logrotate`.

-9. If you want to modify the script configuration, edit `config.py` as needed.
-To (re)deploy, remove any existing entries from `crontab.txt` and run `bash deploy.sh`.
+9. If you want to modify the script configuration, edit job schedules in `config.py` as needed, then run `bash build.sh` and `bash deploy.sh` on your host.

 ## About the Repo Structure